HelloZeroNet/Documentation/docs/en/site_development/zeroframe_api_reference.md

 ### fileList
-List of files in a directory
+Recursively list of files in a directory

 Parameter        | Description
              --- | ---